yazz/VisualJS/README.md

 # Yazz Pilot
-## Self hosted, drag and drop UI builder for building internal web apps
+## Self hosted GUI tool for building internal web apps
 Yazz Pilot is a GUI tool for building web apps, and uses JavaScript.
 It can connect to Rest APIs, Postgres or other enterprise stuff.
 There is a demo here (Only works on desktops and Chrome right now):

 https://yazz.com/app/homepage.html